 - Use the radio buttons to indicate the correct answer.

-- From the Content tab, you can
+- From the Options tab, you can

 - Set the question Mode of Multiple Choice or Short Answer.